 From the eighteen previous races here, nineteen different drivers have finished on the podium at the track.

 Lewis Hamilton has had the most podium finishes at Bahrain International Circuit, with ten.
 Mercedes are the team with the most top three finishes here.
 They’ve finished on the rostrum fifteen times.

 Finland and Britain are tied for the most podium finishes for a nation at Bahrain International Circuit.
 Both have finished on the podium twelve times.

-On the 2021 grid, there are ten previous podium finishers.
-Hamilton holds the record with ten podiums, while Kimi Raikkonen is just behind on eight top three finishes.
+On the 2022 grid, there are ten previous podium finishers.
+Hamilton holds the record with ten podiums.
 Sebastian Vettel has finished on the podium in Bahrain five times, Valtteri Bottas has four top three finishes here, while Fernando Alonso has three top three finishes at the circuit.
-Sergio Perez and Max Verstappen have finished on the podium twice, while Charles Leclerc, Esteban Ocon and Lance Stroll have all finished on the podium once.
+Sergio Perez and Max Verstappen have finished on the podium twice, while Charles Leclerc, Alex Albon, Esteban Ocon and Lance Stroll have all finished on the podium once.